How Durable Is Powder Coating and What Affects Its Lifespan?

 • Fluoropolymers — A good choice for outdoor usage, powder coatings made with fluoropolymers can retain their color and gloss levels for an extremely long time when compared to other finishes.

 • Urethanes — These coatings have a similar composition to most polyester blends, but with a slightly harder finish.
-This makes urethanes more expensive than other options, snice they provide the highest degree of durability.
+This makes urethanes more expensive than other options, since they provide the highest degree of durability.

 Count on Rhinehart Finishing

-As recognized experts in the field, Rhinehart Finishing is your go-to source for virtually any type of powder coating services.
+As recognized experts in the field, Rhinehart Finishing is your go-to source for virtually any type of industrial powder coating services.
 We have extensive experience with the most common materials, as well as with more advanced formulas.
 We are proud to be certified as a TACOM-approved applicator of military-grade finishes, demonstrating the depth and quality of our capabilities.

-If you want to learn more about our services, or if you have any questions about these coatings, get in touch with us today.
+If you want to learn more about our services or if you have any questions about these coatings, get in touch with us today.
 Our representatives are ready and able to help you with your next project.